Colonial Parkway murders: Brian Pettinger

 Two months later, on February 3, 1988, fishermen found Pettinger's body floating in a marshy area of the James River in Suffolk, near the mouth of Chuckatuck Creek.
-His wrists and ankles were tied, and a rope was around his neck.
+His wrists and ankles were tied, and a rope was bound around his neck.
 The lead investigator in the case believed that Pettinger had likely been hog-tied.
-The autopsy showed that Pettinger had blunt force trauma to the back of the head.
+The autopsy showed that Pettinger had suffered blunt force trauma to the back of his head.
 He was found to have been thrown alive into the river, and drowned, unable to swim.
 The murder remains unsolved.

 Pettinger worked as a security guard and loss prevention officer for the same security services company as Edwards' mother at the time of her murder.
 Suspect Wayne Elliot Mack, a fellow dance instructor, later acknowledged having left the studio with Pettinger; Mack died by suicide a few months later.